 Celebrate the Christmas Charm of Alexandria, Virginia

-“None of us are from here, but we’ve all lived here a long time,” says Nicole McGrew, who owns Threadleaf boutique.
-She has been in Alexandria for about 12 years and was originally drawn in by the town’s character, which is perhaps most quintessential at Christmastime.
+"None of us are from here, but we've all lived here a long time," says Nicole McGrew, who owns Threadleaf & Company.
+She has been in Alexandria for about 13 years and was originally drawn in by the town's character, which is perhaps most quintessential at Christmastime.
 Tartan ribbons wind up the Colonial-style lampposts, and wreaths hang in shop doorways and windows, framed by lush pine garlands.
 At night, the stately Market Square Christmas tree becomes a central attraction.

-Danielle Romanetti, owner of the yarn shop Fibre Space, sits at the bar, splitting a slice of chocolate cake with a beanie-clad barista.
-With a color-coded calendar set out before her, Romanetti plans out Fibre Space’s upcoming class schedule.
-Knitting lessons from visiting instructors and project-based courses draw crafters to the store’s second-floor loft.
+Danielle Romanetti, owner of the yarn shop Fibre Space on Prince Street, sits at the bar, splitting a slice of chocolate cake with a beanie-clad barista.
+With a color-coded calendar set out before her, Romanetti plans out Fibre Space's upcoming class schedule.
+Knitting lessons from visiting instructors and project-based courses draw crafters to the store's second-floor loft.

-A remarkable number of the shops and boutiques here in Alexandria are independently owned, like Fibre Space.
-Yard signs with uplifting slogans (such as “Buy Local” and “Spread Kindness, Build Community”) pepper the streets.
+A remarkable number of the shops and boutiques in Alexandria are independently owned, like Fibre Space.
+Yard signs with uplifting slogans (such as "Buy Local" and "Spread Kindness, Build Community") pepper the streets.
 Fibre Space is one of many neighborhood businesses that are focused on cultivating community.
-Stitch Sew Shop is a fabric store that doubles as a workspace, where artists can reserve a sewing machine by the hour.
-At Threadleaf, a women’s-clothing boutique, McGrew hosts after-hours talks about slow fashion and natural fibers.
+Stitch Sew Shop is a fabric store on King Street in Old Town Alexandria that doubles as a workspace where artists can reserve a sewing machine by the hour.
+At Threadleaf & Company, a women's-clothing boutique, McGrew hosts after-hours talks about slow fashion and natural fibers.
 Formerly an Obama-administration lawyer, she founded Threadleaf with a clear sense of purpose: supporting clean and sustainable fashion, a mission she has pursued in her personal life for years.

-“It bridged the gap between my love of fashion and my concern for the community and policy issues,”she says.
-Walking around Threadleaf, McGrew can tell you exactly where each piece came from, who stitched it, and how the materials were sourced.
-She’s on a first-name basis with most of the designers she features, speaking about them more like close friends than business connections.
+"It bridged the gap between my love of fashion and my concern for the community and policy issues," she says.
+Walking around Threadleaf & Company, McGrew can tell you exactly where each piece came from, who stitched it, and how the materials were sourced.
+She's on a first-name basis with most of the designers she features, speaking about them more like close friends than business connections.

 Many shopkeepers here share a similar story: They left corporate jobs to pursue a second-wave career in something that began as a personal passion.
 While working in international finance, Victoria Vergason spent much of her free time hopping among flea markets, auctions, and antiques stores.
 Over 25 years, she collected thousands of vintage cocktail pieces that now line the walls at The Hour, her one-of-a-kind barware shop.

-“Old Town Alexandria has continued to cultivate the small-shop owners,” Vergason says.
-“Everybody looks out for everyone else.
-It’s a community, and it’s like a family.”
-(While Vergason’s store is temporarily closed, she has expanded her online offerings.)
+"Old Town Alexandria has continued to cultivate the small-shop owners," Vergason says.
+"Everybody looks out for everyone else.
+It's a community, and it's like a family."
+(You can shop her offerings of vintage barware and glassware online every day.)